Ericka Dunlap: Career

 Dunlap formed Crown Jewel Consulting to deliver public relations consulting.
 Her charitable organization, The Crown Jewel Foundation, promotes social development skills and image awareness in young girls.

 Since the fall of 2013, Dunlap has been seen as a judge at The American Idol Experience at Disney's Hollywood Studios at Walt Disney World.

-She ran for the Orlando City Commission, District 5 in 2017, but lost to incumbent Regina Hill.

-In 2024, she partnered with Advil for the Pain Equity Project.

-April of 2024, Dunlap ran in the Orlando City Commissioner special election.
+Dunlap ran for the Orlando City Commission, District 5 in 2017, but lost to incumbent Regina Hill.
+Seven years later, she partnered with Advil for the Pain Equity Project.
+In April of that year, Dunlap ran in the Orlando City Commissioner special election.
 She would obtain 459 votes in the general special election, just 37 votes from continuing into the final runoff election.

+Personal life

+In 2009, Dunlap and her then-husband, Brian Kleinschmidt, appeared on The Amazing Race 15, where they placed third overall.
+She gave birth to a daughter in 2020 with former pageant contestant, Dr. Ameigh (Verderosa) Worley, as her physician.